dhurlburtusa/shortcuts/jupyter/jupyter_notebook-notes.md

 When you run the notebook web application on your computer, notebook documents are just files on your local filesystem with a `.ipynb` extension.

+Notebooks can be exported to different static formats including HTML, reStructeredText, LaTeX, PDF, and slide shows (reveal.js) using Jupyter’s nbconvert utility.

+Internally, notebook documents are JSON data with binary values base64 encoded.
+This allows them to be read and manipulated programmatically by any programming language.
+Because JSON is a text format, notebook documents are version control friendly.

 ### Structure

 The notebook consists of a sequence of cells.
 A cell is a multiline text input field, and its contents can be executed by using `Shift`-`Enter` or by clicking either the “Play” button the toolbar.
 The execution behavior of a cell is determined by the cell’s type.
 There are three types of cells: code cells, markdown cells, and raw cells.

-Internally, notebook documents are JSON data with binary values base64 encoded.
-This allows them to be read and manipulated programmatically by any programming language.
-Because JSON is a text format, notebook documents are version control friendly.

 #### Code Cells